venkateshraizaday/Docker/README.md

 # Docker
-A repository of some handy dandy docker images every dev should know about.
+A repository of some docker images every to start of on projects.